reddiedev/file-sharing-nodejs/README.md

 ## Acknowledgements

 This project was largely inspired from a tutorial by Web Dev Simplified on [Youtube](https://youtu.be/AHXFMu8xVsc).
-You can view his repo [here](https://github.com/WebDevSimplified/file-sharing-node-js)
+You can view his original repo [here](https://github.com/WebDevSimplified/file-sharing-node-js)